Brexit and VAT changes

 Business to business services (B2B)

 For B2B, the place of supply is the place where the business receiving the services is established.
-If you receive services from a company based in the UK post-Brexit, in general, Irish VAT will be due on the services.
+If you receive services from a company based in the UK after the transition period, in general, Irish VAT will be due on the services.

-If you provide services to a company based in the UK post-Brexit, in general, UK VAT will be due on the services.
+If you provide services to a company based in the UK, in general, UK VAT will be due on the services.

 Business to consumer services (B2C)

-For supplies of B2C, in general, the place of supply is the place where the supplier is established.
+For supplies of B2C services, in general, the place of supply is the place where the supplier is established.